PAXECT-Interface/open-agentic/README.md

 * **Code** in this repository is licensed under the **Apache License, Version 2.0**.
 See **[LICENSE](LICENSE)**.
 * **Documentation** (README, guides, FAQs) is also provided under **Apache-2.0**, unless a file header states a different license.

 **Trademarks.** “Open Agentic” and any associated logos are names used by the community project.
 The licenses for this project do **not** grant rights to use project names, logos, or trademarks.
 Please follow applicable trademark guidelines of the respective owners.
-If you want to reference the project, use plain text attribution and link to the repo.
+If you reference the project, use plain text attribution and link to the repo.

 **Privacy.** This open-source project does not collect personal data by default.
 If you deploy services (e.g., web endpoints, telemetry, error reporting), provide your own privacy notice and comply with applicable laws and policies.